-One of my concerns when my children were growing up was that one day they would be - all grown up.
+One of my concerns when my children were growing up was that one day they would, indeed, be - all grown up.
 But who would they then be?
 Would they be people of good character?
 Would they be people of faith?
 And would their faith lead them to their own vibrant adventure with God?

 Or, would their faith just be their father's faith, warmed over?
 I wondered, would they encounter God on the high plane of their own new story.
 Or would they just "phone it in," merely going through the motions of the faith habit that they learned in our home.

-And it is true that this Generational Creep also seems to sometimes touch the Church as a whole, both on the local and the larger scale.
-When we get "all grown up" as a church, we sometimes just find our "Rote Rut" and get in it.
+And it is true that this generational creep also seems to sometimes touch the Church as a whole, both on the local and the larger scale.
+When we get "all grown up" as a church, we sometimes just find our rut and get in it.

 Nevertheless, the words of the first admonition remain simple.
 "You shall love the Lord your God with all your heart, with all your mind, with all your soul, and with all your strength."